ordina-jworks/ordina-jworks.github.io/_posts/2017-12-31-3-stages-api-testing.md

 We now want to end-to-end test the whole system.
 We can use docker-compose to spin up this environment and then again run tests against the user interface.
 It will communicate with the real back-end to query its data and show the results in the user interface.
-Again, we want to run those test on an elastic go-agent, so we are in need of an automated system.
+Again, we want to run those tests on an elastic go-agent, so we are in need of an automated system.
 Right, we already used this in the previous stage where we were testing the user interface against a mocked back-end.

 <p>